lichanghao/lichanghao.github.io/_pages/about.md

 News
 ------
-Jul 23 2023: I transferred the old blog posts to this new webpage.
-Thanks for the author of academicpages/academicpages.github.io providing the fantastic template.
+*Jul 23 2023*: I transferred the old blog posts to this new webpage.
+Thanks for the author of [academicpages.github.io](https://github.com/academicpages/academicpages.github.io) providing the fantastic template.